ncent-archive/ncent.github.io/MobileWallet/README.md

 Mobile application for management of nCent Account.
 From the wallet you can
 - View all your tokens
 - Send tokens
 - Redeem tokens
 - Cash out your tokens
 - Create an account
 - Link your account to social media

+## Expo Information For Trouble-shooting

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).